 The College of American Pathologists

-The Nebraska Medical Center’s Pathology/Clinical Lab has been accredited by the College of American Pathologists (CAP) since the beginning of cell therapy in Nebraska which took place in the early 1980s at The Nebraska Medical Center.
-With this accreditation, The Nebraska Medical Center joins an exclusive group of more than 6,000 laboratories worldwide that have met the highest standards of excellence.
+Nebraska Medicine’s Pathology/Clinical Lab has been accredited by the College of American Pathologists (CAP) since the beginning of cell therapy in Nebraska which took place in the early 1980s at Nebraska Medicine.
+With this accreditation, Nebraska Medicine joins an exclusive group of more than 6,000 laboratories worldwide that have met the highest standards of excellence.

 The CAP Laboratory Accreditation Program is an internationally recognized program and is considered the gold standard for clinical labs.
 Designed to go well beyond regulatory compliance, the program helps laboratories achieve the highest standards of excellence to positively impact patient care.